 - Build raised garden beds.
 This can add an attractive area to your backyard and make it easier to amend the soil for your plants and veggies to thrive.
 Here’s a simple way to build raised beds.

 - Make pretty plant markers.
 Don’t forget what you planted and where.
-Mark your veggies with these creative DIY plant markers.
+Print and laminate these mid-century modern DIY plant markers, then pop them in the garden to label your veggies.

 - Install window boxes.
 Then fill them with stunning annual flowers each season.